 When Your Wife or Husband is a Flirt Should You Take It Seriously?

-When you find out that your husband or wife flirts, your response should be hinged on some factors.
-Marriage comes with an expectation of exclusivity.
-And it is only normal that you expect your husband or your wife to make certain expressions towards you alone.
+When you find out that your husband or wife flirts, how you respond is based on context.
+Marriage often comes with an expectation of exclusivity.
+Therefore, it is only normal that you assume your husband or wife will only do certain things with you.

-While exclusivity – regarding intimacy – is supposed to be the norm in marriages, it is unfortunately not always obtainable for most couples.
+While exclusivity – regarding intimacy – is supposed to be the norm in marriages, it is unfortunately not that easy.

 Were They Flirtatious When You First Met?

-If you were probably drawn to your spouse by their attention-giving nature, then you should probably not find it distressing that they’re still the same.
+If you were drawn to your spouse because of their attention-giving nature, then you should probably find it normal that they’re still the same.

 Maybe you fell in love with your wife because of the way she brushed your arm whenever she talked to you.
 It could also be that you were attracted to your husband because he knows how to make women feel on top of the world.
 In these cases, you may have to worry about nothing.